Language of instruction

 Find courses

-Search the CUHK course catalogue (->Teaching Timetable/Classroom Booking -> Teaching Timetable -> Full-time Undergraduate Teaching Timetable, detailed instruction available) if courses do not appear in the database.
+Search the CUHK course catalogue (->Teaching Timetable/Classroom Booking -> Teaching Timetable -> Full-time Undergraduate Teaching Timetable, detailed instruction available).

 Students can enrol in up to 6 credits of Chinese Mandarin language courses.
 Search in the course catalogue using the course code "CPTH", or use the 2016/17 course list as a guide.